 I used the Brother P-Touch labeler.
 I’ve had it for years, and I love it!
 The label tape is 1/2″ wide which is just a bit bigger than the side of the Lego, so I cut them down after the words were printed.

 Print the words to the Oath and Law with the labeler.
 Cut them down, if necessary.
 Then pull the backing off and apply to the Lego.

 For the older boys, I put one word of the Scout Oath on each of the Legos.
-Younger boys will do better with a phrase on each one.
+Younger kids will do better with a phrase on each one.

-The Scout Law Legos each have a corresponding number on the opposite side so the boys can find out if the points of the Law are in the correct order.
+The Scout Law Legos each have a corresponding number on the opposite side so the Scouts can find out if the points of the Law are in the correct order.